energywebfoundation/avn-dev-node/docs/activate_solution.md

 // * Paused = 0.
 Solution not yet ready for voting
 // * Active = 1.
 New voting can be started
 // * Ended = 2.
 No new voting can be started
-// New solution has pending status.
+// New solution has Paused status.
 To change status `set_activation_status` extrinsic should be used.

 async function main(): Promise<void> {
   const wsProvider = new WsProvider("ws://localhost:9947");